 On the other hand, some brands use cushioning to enhance a shoe’s stability by extending the cushioning out to either side of the platform that holds the foot.
-This sole flare gives the shoe a wider base underneath the foot and can help guide a foot that overpronates or supinates into a more neutral position.
-The Gel Nimbus 25, Hoka Clifton 9, and Nike Invincible 3 are shoes with noticeable sole flare.
+Called sole flare, this gives the shoe a wider base underneath the foot and can help guide a foot that overpronates or supinates into a more neutral position.
+The Asics Gel-Nimbus 25, Hoka Clifton 9, and Nike Invincible 3 shoes have a noticeable sole flare.

 Does heel-to-toe drop matter in running shoes?
 Do I want running shoes with a low drop or high drop?

-Heel-to-toe drop is a matter of personal preference.
-Choosing the right drop comes down to what feels best for your natural running gait and any history of injury.
+Heel-to-toe drop is a matter of personal preference, and choosing the right drop comes down to what feels best for your natural running gait and any history of injury.
 If you’re a heel striker, you may prefer a high-drop shoe with lots of heel cushion and a smooth transition to the forefoot, like the Craft CTM Ultra 3.
 A low- or zero-drop shoe might feel too abrupt through that transition.

 Do heavier runners need more cushion?

 Not necessarily.
-Heavier runners or runners with a heavy natural gait might find more cushioned running shoes, like the Nike Invincible 3, to be more comfortable.
+Heavier runners or runners with a heavy natural gait might find more cushioned running shoes, like the Nike Invincible 3, to feel more comfortable.
 In addition, running shoes with at least moderate cushioning may last longer before the foam packs out.
 On the other hand, highly cushioned shoes may feel less stable for some runners.
-It comes down to your preference and what feels best on your feet, ankles, knees, hips, and back.
+It depends on your preference and what feels best on your feet, ankles, knees, hips, and back.

 What is the difference between cushioned and stability running shoes?